PantelisAndrianakis/Breezy/documentation/tooling/language-server.md

 The server is intentionally small and grows from here.

-- **Diagnostics, hover, go-to-definition, and find-references** are served;
+- **Diagnostics, hover, go-to-definition, find-references, and completion** are served; **signature help, formatting, and rename** are not yet.
-  **completion, signature help, formatting, and rename** are not yet — each is a further slice of exposing the compiler's symbol information.
-Completion in particular waits on live-as-you-type (below): it needs the buffer you are mid-edit in, which the on-save model does not have.
 - **Definition and references are project-local and reach named declarations.** They work on a class, method, field, free function, or constructor in your own files.
   They do not yet resolve a **local variable or parameter** (no in-scope information in the index yet), an **inherited** member, or a **built-in** (the prelude has no user-visible definition site); those hover with a type but do not jump or list uses.
   A `new Foo` occurrence is anchored at the `new` keyword.
-- **On open and save, not on every keystroke.** A check reads the file from disk, which is authoritative at open and save.
-Live-as-you-type checking of the unsaved buffer is a planned follow-up.
+- **Completion resolves the receiver's type from the last parse that succeeded.** A half-typed line does not parse, so the member list comes from the most recent buildable version; a variable just introduced and not yet usable elsewhere offers names but not its members.
+- **A recheck per change, no debounce.** Every edit re-mirrors the project and runs the compiler.
+Correct and simple; incremental/debounced checking is the follow-up for a large project.
-- **One diagnostic per check.** The compiler stops at the first error and reports it; the next error appears after you fix that one and save.
+- **One diagnostic per check.** The compiler stops at the first error and reports it; the next error appears after you fix that one.
 Batch diagnostics wait on multi-error recovery in the compiler.

 A compiler error that is printed as plain text rather than a structured diagnostic is still surfaced — at line granularity — so an error is never silently invisible.